Is China safe?

 If you are planning to drive or be driven around then it’s natural to wonder ‘is China safe for drivers’?
 In general, driving around China is not usually recommended, especially in cities where the roads can be very congested and drivers seem to abide by their own rules.
 If you’re crossing a road, note that drivers don’t have to give way to pedestrians.
 Be extra cautious before stepping into the road, always look both ways first and try to use crosswalks where possible.

 China is a popular Asian country for solo travel.
-If you’re travelling around China on your own though, make sure someone back home knows where you are at every stage of your trip.
-It’s not uncommon for thieves and con-artists to target solo travellers (particularly women).
+If you’re traveling around China on your own though, make sure someone back home knows where you are at every stage of your trip.
+It’s not uncommon for thieves and con-artists to target solo travelers (particularly women).
 Where possible, stick with your tour group and don’t wander around alone after dark.

 Your safety and security in China is our topmost priority.
 With us, you are always in good hands.
 If you have any questions about your safety during your tour, our travel consultants are always happy to advise you.
 During your trip, you can always contact your local guide or your Trip Coordinator who is available around the clock throughout your trip.